aftersound/weave/docs/data-insight-delivery-solution.md

 - costly to operate, especially when too many purpose-built data loaders and services are there
 - lack of engineering consistency
 - impede in-team/cross-teams efficiency and effectiveness
-- limit the value of data insight, which has potential bigger realized.
+- limit the value of data insight, exhibited as what's realized is smaller than potential

 ## The Weave Solution